-INDES 255 Built Environments in a Global Context • 5 Cr.
+INDES 255 Seminar in Built Environments: Global Context • 5 Cr.

-This course introduces students to contemporary theories of architecture and interior design in a global context, investigating universal and culture-specific experiences of the built environment that intersect with societal issues of power disparity, diversity, social stratification and inequity.
-Using the site dynamics of global cities and local built environments as laboratories for observation and analysis, students learn how built environments can support or oppose social and environmental wellbeing.
+This seminar course introduces students to contemporary theories of architecture and interior design in a global context, investigating universal and culture-specific experiences of the built environment that intersect with societal issues of power disparity, diversity, social stratification, and inequity.
+Through weekly readings and discussions, observation and analysis, students explore the site dynamics of global cities and local built environments, learning how built environments can support or oppose social and environmental wellbeing.
 Recommended: ENGL& 101.

 After completing this class, students should be able to: